 Climate Outreach report 'Britain Talks Climate' - How the British public view climate change

 If you want to know how best to communicate the message about climate change, then we highly recommend reading this report which can be found on this link or view the video below. -Climate Outreach researchers have broken down the British Public into 7 segments (eg Conservative backbone or Loyal Nationals) and provide advice on what messages work for each group.
 The good news is that there is general consensus that climate change is real and that it needs to be tackled.

 Area Board Details

 For general information on the boards the Wiltshire web page Area Boards is a good place to start.
-There is a list of all the boards, their constituent parishes and contact details for the Community Engagement Managers (CEM) – more about them further down.
+There is a list of all the boards, their constituent parishes and boundary maps and contact details for the Community Engagement Managers (CEM) – more about them further down.

 To find out the dates follow the link on the right-hand side of the Area Boards page.